 - Programming for startups in Saint Louis like MeterGenius

-A Data Science Bootcamp in St. Louis or Online Can Boost Your Skills for Master’s Preparation or Entry-Level Employment
+Data Science Bootcamps in St. Louis and Online Can Boost Your Skills for a Master’s, or Prepare You for Entry-Level Employment

 A data science bootcamp is a relatively new way to build up your expertise in the field, but it’s a lightning fast path to those skills, and a relatively affordable one at the same time.
 Bootcamps involve a fast-paced, hands-on education in the kind of cutting-edge tools and techniques that data scientists are actively working with in the field today.